openMF/community-app/README.md

 bower search <package>
 ```

+## Running the tests

+Just open test/SpecRunner.html in the browser.

 ## Background

 The Mifos project (<a target="_blank" href="http://www.mifos.org/about">http://www.mifos.org/about</a>) was originally setup and guided by <a target="_blank" href="http://www.grameenfoundation.org/">Grameen Foundation</a>.
 It has been open source since inception but in recent years the community for open source microfinance (http://www.openmf.org) took over maintanance and future development of the Mifos project.